ibm-cloud-docs/cis/graphql.md

 ## Pagination
 {: #pagination}

-Pagination, breaking up query results into smaller parts, can be done using `limit`, `orderBy`, and filtering paramters.
+Pagination, breaking up query results into smaller parts, can be done using `limit`, `orderBy`, and filtering parameters.
 The GraphQL Analytics API does not support cursors for pagination.
 * `limit` (integer) defines how many records to return.
 * `orderBy` (string) defines the sort order for the data.